-This manual contains all the information needed to operate and configure the 1160/1260 Wireless Barcode Scanner.
+This manual contains all the information needed to operate and configure the 1000 CCD Barcode Scanner.
 It is divided into two parts.
-The first part of this manual describes the installation, operation and programmable features of the scanner.
+The first part of this manual describes the operation and programmable features of the scanner.
 The second part of this manual contains the setup barcodes used to configure the scanner.

-The 1160/1260 is one of the most versatile and flexible wireless barcode scanners available today.
+The 1000 is one of the most versatile and flexible CCD barcode scanner in the world.
 All the features and functions required for up to date barcode reading are included.
 Owing to the compact design and extremely low power consumption, this scanner provides for easy installation and high product durability.
-The scanner will not only cater for the requirements needed today, but also can fulfill your long-term needs.
-The main functions and features provided on the 1160/1260 are listed below.
+The scanner will not only cater for the requirements needed today, but also can fulfill your long term needs.
+The main functions and features provided on the 1000 are listed below.

-- Barcode Readability: Most popular barcode symbologies are supported including the newest RSS Code.
+- Barcode Readability: Most popular barcode symbologies are supported.

 - Support for negative barcodes.

 - Supports eight scan modes.

 - Programmable Beeping Tone

 - Dual Color Indicator

-- Interface Support (base unit): KB Wedge, RS232, and USB
+- Interface Support: KBD Wedge, RS232, and USB

-- Bluetooth Serial Port Profile Support: The scanner can transmit scanned data to Bluetooth enabled computer/PDA via standard Bluetooth Serial Port communication.

 - Programmable Code ID: Code ID can be individually configured for each symbology.

 - Programmable Length Code

 - Programmable Prefix Code

 - Programmable Postfix Code

 - Character Substitution

 - Data Editing: Data can be reorganized according to user programmable formats.
 Up to three data editing formats are supported.

 - Extremely Low Power Consumption